 Microgrant award and post-award process

-- A LaunchTN team will review applications, referral letters and other submitted materials.
+- A LaunchTN-designated team will review applications, referral letters and other submitted materials.
 The review process may also include a phone or in-person interview.

-- LaunchTN will respond to the company either approving or rejecting the Microgrant request within 15 business days of all the request materials being submitted.
-Requests will not be accepted within 30 days of the SBIR/STTR application due date.
+- LaunchTN will respond to the company either approving or rejecting the Microgrant request within 15 business days of all materials being submitted.
+Microgrant requests generally will not be accepted within 30 days of the SBIR/STTR application due date.

-- Microgrants will be awarded of up to $4,000 for SBIR/STTR Phase I assistance and up to $6,000 for SBIR/STTR Phase II assistance throughout FY2017 pending availability of funding.
+- Microgrants will be awarded of up to $4,000 for SBIR/STTR Phase I assistance and up to $6,000 for SBIR/STTR Phase II and Fast-Track assistance throughout FY2018 pending availability of funding.

 - Microgrant funds must be collected within six months of LaunchTN notifying the company of their Microgrant.